dgeb/json-api/format/index.md

 Each resource object **SHOULD** contain an ID, which may be represented by an `"id"` key, a `"clientid"` key, or both.

 The `"id"` key in a resource object represents a unique identifier for the underlying resource, scoped to its type.
-It **MUST** be a string which **SHOULD** only contain alphanumeric characters, dashes and underscores.
+Its value **MUST** be a string which **SHOULD** only contain alphanumeric characters, dashes and underscores.
 It can be used with URL templates to fetch related resources, as described below.

 Servers **MAY** optionally support use of a `"clientid"` to correlate a resource on the client with a newly created resource on the server.
-The `"clientid"` has the same requirements as the `"id"` key, with the exception that its uniqueness is only scoped to a particular client and type.
+The `"clientid"` value has the same requirements as the `"id"` value, with the exception that its uniqueness is only scoped to a particular client and resource type.
 The role of `"clientid"` in creating resources is described below.

 In scenarios where uniquely identifying information between client and server is unnecessary (e.g. read-only, transient entities), JSON API allows for